-THE EVENT WILL AUTOPLAY ON MUTE - PLEASE CHANGE SETTINGS ON THE PLAYER TO LISTEN
+THE RECORDING WILL AUTOPLAY ON MUTE - PLEASE CHANGE SETTINGS ON THE PLAYER TO LISTEN

-These presentations are happening with the support of Perform Europe as part of the Becoming [...] project.
+These presentations are happened with the support of Perform Europe as part of the Becoming [...] project.

 Perform Europe is an EU-funded project aimed to rethink how performing arts works are presented across borders in a more inclusive, sustainable and balanced way by testing new touring and distribution practices and providing policy recommendations for a future EU support scheme.
 This 18-month journey includes a research phase, launching a digital platform, testing a support scheme, and designing policy recommendations.